-In our approach we initially employ a hidden Markov model (HMM) to recognize possibly-interleaved activities from a stream of sensor events.
-A HMM is a statistical model in which the underlying data source is not itself observable but can be linked to another set of stochastic processes that produce the sequence of observed features.
+In our approach, we initially employ a hidden Markov model (HMM) to recognize possibly interleaved activities from a stream of sensor events.
+An HMM is a statistical model in which the underlying data source is not itself observable but can be linked to another set of stochastic processes that produce the sequence of observed features.
 Because the model is Markovian, the conditional probability distribution of any hidden state depends only on the value of a finite number of preceding hidden states.

-In our HMM we let the hidden states represent activities.
-We use our HMM to determine the hidden state sequence $(y_1y_2..y_t)$ that corresponds to the observed sensor event sequence $(x_1x_2..x_t)$.
-HMM requires two independence assumptions for tractable inference.
-The first is the Markov assumption that a future state y_t depends only the current state y{t-1} and not on past states, as shown in Equation 1.
+In our HMM, we let the hidden states represent activities.
+We use our HMM to determine the hidden state sequence $(y_1y_2...y_t)$ that corresponds to the observed sensor event sequence $(x_1x_2...x_t)$.
+HMM requires two independent assumptions for tractable inference.
+Markov first assumption was that a future state y_t depends only on the current state y{t-1} and not on past states, as shown in Eq.
+(1).

-$$P(y_t | y_1, y_2, y_3, ..., y{t-1}) = P(y_t | y{t-1})$$ (1)
+$$P(y_t|y_1, y_2, y_3, \dots, y{t-1}) = P(y_t|y{t-1})$$ (1)

-The second assumption is that the observed variable (sensor event) at time t, x_t , depends only on the current hidden state y_t and not on other observed variables and past states, as shown in Equation 2.
+The second assumption was that the observed variable (sensor event) at time t, x_t , depends only on the current hidden state y_t and not on other observed variables and past states, as shown in Eq.
+(2).